-This topic explains how to restage apps on a new Windows stack.
-It also provides a description of stacks and lists the supported Windows stacks on .
+This topic explains how you can restage apps on a new Windows stack.
+It also describes what stacks are and lists the supported Windows stacks on .

 To restage a Windows app on a new Linux stack, see Changing Stacks.

 You can also use the Stack Auditor plugin for the Cloud Foundry Command Line Interface (cf CLI) when changing stacks.
 See Using the Stack Auditor Plugin.

 A stack is a prebuilt root file system (rootfs) that supports a specific operating system.
 For example, Linux-based systems need

 /bin directories at their root and Windows needs